 Credit Cards with Free FICO Score

 Not all credit scores you get from credit card issuers are FICO scores.
 Some offer scores based on other credit formulas.
-Here are those cards currently offering free access to your official FIOC score.
+But most lenders and credit card companies pull your FICO score when deciding whether or not to give you a loan, as well as what interest rate they’ll give you.

 Discover